 Artificial intelligence (AI) and machine learning are dominating the tech scene right now and you only have to look at how much the likes of Google and Amazon are investing in these technologies to see how big a role they’re going to play in our future lives – both professionally and personally.

-#2: 61% of marketers say artificial intelligence is the most important aspect of their data strategy
+1. 61% of marketers say artificial intelligence is the most critical aspect of their data strategy

 Source: Narrative Science

-#4: Current AI technology can boost business productivity by up to 40%
+5. Current AI Technology Can Boost Business Productivity by up to 40%

 According to Creative Strategies, only 2% of iPhone users have never used Siri and just 4% of Android users have never used Google Assistant.